 Repeat this process with the two larger poles you want to connect, and then cut one small piece of PVC pipe to connect the elbows.

 Connect all of your pipes with the PVC pipe.
-To start the water flowing through the pipe from the fountain pump choose different sized fittings from the ones you used before.
+To start the water flowing through the pipe from the fountain pump choose different-sized fittings from the ones you used before.

 It’s hard to determine precisely what size outlet you’ll need for the pump because there isn’t a standard.
 That’s why it’s a better idea to go and ask for help at the store.
 It can range from ¼” to ½.”
-There are also other pieces that they can inform you that you need.
+There are also other pieces that can inform you what you need.